 This national endowment could be created by amending the act that authorizes other national endowment (of arts and humanities) programs.
-The National Foundation on Arts and Humanities Act of 1965 (Public Law 89-209) declares that the encouragement and support of national progress is of Federal concern and supports scholarships, research, the improvement of education facilities, and encouragement of greater public awareness,
+The National Foundation on Arts and Humanities Act of 1965 (Public Law 89-209) declares that national progress is of Federal concern and supports scholarships, research, the improvement of education facilities, and encouragement of greater public awareness.

 A major constraint to establishing an endowment is the availability of funds during this period of severe budget cutbacks.
-However, even a small program could significantly encourage private sector initiatives in diversity maintenance.
-Thus, the total amount needed for such an endowment could be modest, and it might be feasible to use only startup funds and a partial contribution from the Federal Government and raise the remainder of the endowment from private sector contributions,
+However, even a small program could significantly encourage privatesector initiatives in diversity maintenance.
+Thus, the total amount needed for such an endowment could be modest, and it might be feasible to use only startup funds and a partial contribution from the Federal Government and raise the remainder of the endowment from private-sector contributions.

-&lt;sup>4For further discussion, see U.S. Congress, Office of Technology Assessment, Grassroots Conservation of Biological Diversity in the United States, Background Paper #1, OTA-BP-F-38 (Washington, DC: U.S. Government Printing Office, February 1986].
+10 For further discussion.see U.S. Congress, Office of Technology Assessment Grassroots Conservation of Biological Diversity in the United States, Background Paper #1, OTA-BP-F-38 (Springfield, VA: National Technical Information Service, February 1986).